brunosan/brunosan.eu/_posts/blog/2013-10-24-managing-work-personal-calendars.md

 <!--more-->

 1. **Personal calendar**: Go to the calendar on your personal Google account and make a calendar called "Bruno personal".
-Then got to sharing and share it:
+Then go to sharing and share it:
     * Share with full rights with your work email.
     * Share as "free/busy" with the coworkers you need.
 This is the part that scales bad, you need to add them one by one.